andistoev/udacity-blockchain-developer-nanodegree--nd1309/project3-ethereum-supply-chain-n-data-auditing-dapp/README.md

 #### 4.1.
 Requirement 1: Deploy smart contract on a public test network ✔️
 Using Truffle framework, deploy your smart contract with the Rinkeby test network.
 Take note of your contract hash and address after successful deployment.

+- install 'npm install @truffle/hdwallet-provider' if not already installed
 - install 'npm install truffle-hdwallet-provider@web3-one' if not already installed
 - create a file .secret in root folder with a mnemonic seed for Rinkeby network with enough credit
 - create a file .rinkeby-infurakey containing your rinkeby infurakey